HeinrichHartmann/HeinrichHartmann.github.io/_posts/2017-12-29-Quitting-Facebook.md

 * _You will not be able to export basic profile information like email addresses from your friends profiles_

-That's the price you pay when adopting a tool with a heavy vendor log-in.
+That's the price you pay when adopting a tool with a heavy vendor lock-in.

 ## Practical Considerations